-- Breast-feeding - breast-feeding mothers may pass small amounts of penicillin to their babies.
-This can result in allergic reactions, diarrhea, fungal infections, and skin rash.
+- Breast-feeding: People who are breast-feeding may pass small amounts of penicillin to the child.
+This can result in the child experiencing allergic reactions, diarrhea, fungal infections, and skin rash.

-- Interactions - some drugs can interact with penicillin.
-It is important to check with a doctor before taking multiple medications.
+- Interactions: Some other drugs can interact with penicillins.
+Checking with a doctor before taking multiple medications is vital.

-- Bleeding problems - some penicillins (carbenicillin, piperacillin, and ticarcillin) can make pre-existing bleeding problems worse.
+- Bleeding problems: Some penicillins, such as carbenicillin, piperacillin, and ticarcillin, can make pre-existing bleeding problems worse.

-- Cystic fibrosis - patients with cystic fibrosis are more prone to getting fever and skin rash when taking piperacillin.
+- Cystic fibrosis: People with cystic fibrosis are more prone to fever and skin rashes when taking piperacillin.

-- Kidney disease - patients with kidney disease have an increased risk of side effects.
+- Kidney disease: Individuals with kidney disease have an increased risk of side effects.

-- Methotrexate - methotrexate interferes with cell growth and is used to treat a number of conditions including leukemia and some autoimmune problems.
-Penicillin prevents the body from disposing of the drug, potentially leading to serious complications.
+- Methotrexate: Methotrexate disrupts cell growth and can treat several conditions, including leukemia and some autoimmune diseases.
+Penicillins prevent the body from disposing of this drug, potentially leading to severe complications.

-- Phenylketonuria - some stronger, chewable amoxicillin tablets have high levels of aspartame that the body converts to phenylalanine.
+- Phenylketonuria: Some stronger, chewable amoxicillin tablets contain high levels of aspartame that the body converts to phenylalanine.
 This is dangerous for anyone with phenylketonuria.

-- Gastrointestinal problems - patients with a history of stomach ulcers or other intestinal diseases might be more likely to develop colitis when taking penicillin.
+- Gastrointestinal problems: Patients with a history of stomach ulcers or other intestinal diseases might be more likely to develop colitis when taking penicillins.

 Alcohol and penicillin

-Penicillin has saved countless lives throughout its impressive medical career.
-Modern clinicians, however, worry about the onward march of antibiotic resistance.
-Only time will tell how the antibiotics of the future will jump this worrying hurdle.
+Penicillins have saved countless lives throughout their history of use in medicine.
+However, doctors are now worried about the increase in antibiotic resistance.
+Only time will tell how the antibiotics of the future will overcome this hurdle.